 Nemuri snorts, clapping a hand over her mouth when Toshinori and Yamada raise an eyebrow.

 "Sorry," she blurts, sheepishly waving a hand.
 "I'm sorry.
-It's just— you say that like you're complaining about the traffic, or something."
-Toshinori sighs.
+It's just—you say that like you're complaining about the weather, or something."

-"Well, it's not like I'd be surprised— it would fit the trend."
-He tosses the kleenex in the wastebasket and gestures bitterly to the speckles on his collar from earlier that morning.
+"Well, it's not like I'd be surprised—It would fit the trend."
+He tosses the kleenex in the wastebasket and gestures bitterly to the browning speckles on his collar from earlier that morning.

 "Y'know, now that you mention it, you are looking a little pale," Yamada says, peering over the frames of his glasses.
 "You don't have class for another couple hours, yeah?
 Why don't you go downstairs and get checked out?"